TinkerBoard/tinkerboard.github.io/docs/developer-guide.md

 source build/envsetup.sh
 ```

-Run the `lunch` command to choose `Tinker_Board_3N-userdebug` as the target to build the images for Tinker Board 3N.
+Run the `lunch` command to choose `Tinker_Board_3N-userdebug` as the target to build for Tinker Board 3N.
 ```bash
 lunch Tinker_Board_3N-userdebug
 ```

-Run the `build.sh` script to build all the images.
+Run the `build.sh` script to build the code.
 Here the argument `U` is provided to build the u-boot, the arguments `C` and `K` are provided to build the kernel, the argument `A` is provided to build the Android, and the argument `u` is provided to pack all the images.
 All the images will be stored in the directory rockdev/Image-Tinker_Board_3N.
 ```bash
 ./build.sh -UCKAu
 ```

 You can also provide the argument `o` to build the OTA package or configure the build number with the argument `n`.
-If the argument `p` is provided, the build result will be moved to the directory IMAGE.
+If the argument `p` is provided, the build output will be moved to the directory IMAGE.
 ```bash
 ./build.sh -UCKAoup -n X.Y.Z
 ```

 ##### A/B boot
-To enable A/B boot, please refer to the following information.
+To enable A/B boot, the following modification needs to be applied.

 - u-boot

-  Go to the directory u-boot and make sure the config CONFIG_ANDROID_AB is enabled as the following.
+  In the directory u-boot, make sure the config CONFIG_ANDROID_AB is enabled.
 ```diff
 diff --git a/configs/tinker_board_3n_defconfig b/configs/tinker_board_3n_defconfig
 index a7b28f952b..6779b1a11e 100644